-Finding the nest isn’t always easy, but when you do, you can treat it appropriately, as well as put effective preventive measures in place.
-Learn how to kill ants outside to keep your yard, garden, home free of ants.
+Many homeowners think of ant infestations as an indoor problem, but indoor ant problems always start outside.
+To kill ants outdoors, you need to go to the source of the problem, which is the colony.
+Finding the nest isn’t always easy, but when you do, you can treat it and put effective preventive measures in place.
+Learn how to kill ants outside to keep your yard, garden, and home free of ants.

 Recurring Ant Infestations